CSharp-Pills-15mg/Lock-vs-Monitor/README.md

 }
 ```

-But, what is under the hood of this `lock` statement?
+But, what is there, under the hood of this `lock` statement?
 Is there something that is worth mentioning?
 Microsoft's documentation says that the `Monitor` class is used, under the hood, to obtain and release the lock.
 Is that true?

 This C# Pill is targeting to answer the following question.